 How to Choose the Best Niche for Your YouTube Channel

 Choosing a YouTube niche is a big decision.
-Every viewer will use your niche as a way to answer one question: Is this channel right for me?
+Viewers look at the overall theme of your channel and ask one question: Is this right for me?

-But that’s just one end of the spectrum.
-After that, you have YouTube’s algorithm to consider.
-It will analyze your channel’s genre so it can serve your videos to people with similar interests.
+But that’s just one end of the spectrum; after that, you have to think about YouTube’s recommendation system.
+It will analyze your channel’s genre and attempt to serve your videos to people with similar interests.
+If your content is all over the place, you might get fewer recommendations than someone with a focused channel.

-In this episode of TubeTalk, we chat with Jeff of El Jefe Reviews about how to choose a niche on YouTube.
-Jeff gained more than 60,000 subscribers after narrowing his channel's focus.
-He went from making general tech content to reviewing personal audio, like earbuds, headphones, and speakers.
-And it worked!
+In this episode of TubeTalk, we chat with Jeff of El Jefe Reviews about how to choose a niche for YouTube.
+On his channel, Jeff transitioned from general tech videos to reviewing personal audio, such as earbuds, headphones, and speakers.
+That strategy was a huge success, and now Jeff has more than 80,000 subscribers.

 But First, What Is a YouTube Niche?